-This website provides information about a new variety of Artemisia annua, Hyb8001r, which is available for purchase from East-West Seed International
+This website provides information about an established variety of Artemisia annua, Hyb8001r.

 The medicinal plant Artemisia annua produces artemisinin, the active ingredient for anti-malaria drugs called Artemisinin Combination Therapies (ACTs).

-Malaria is a major global health problem: there were 212 million new cases of malaria in 2015 and an estimated 429,000 malaria deaths.
+Malaria is a major global health problem: there were 219 million new cases of malaria in 2017 and an estimated 435,000 malaria-related deaths.
 The greatest malaria burden is for the African region.

 Centre for Novel Agricultural Products, University of York

 CNAP is a research centre in the Department of Biology.
 Our aim is undertake research that benefits society.
 Read more here.

 The CNAP Artemisia Research Project is directed by Professor Ian Graham and is funded by the Bill & Melinda Gates Foundation.